QuantEcon/lecture-python-advanced.myst/lectures/asset_pricing_lph.md

 We aim to convey insights about empirical implications of this equation brought out in the work of Lars Peter Hansen {cite}`HansenRichard1987` and Lars Peter Hansen and Ravi Jagannathan {cite}`Hansen_Jagannathan_1991`.

-By following their footsteps, from a single equation that prevails in wide class of models, we'll derive
+By following their footsteps, from  that single equation  we'll derive

 * a mean-variance frontier

-* a single-factor model of  excess asset returns
+* a single-factor model of  excess  returns

 To do this, we use two ideas: